Bhakti1998/Agentic-AI-/AGENTIC_RAG_MONGODB/README.md

 This project implements an agentic Retrieval-Augmented Generation (RAG) system focused on reliability, inspectability, and controlled execution.
 Unlike prompt-heavy or fully autonomous agent designs, the system explicitly separates planning, retrieval, verification, replanning, and generation into deterministic stages.
+This project follows a modular and separation-of-concerns architecture to ensure maintainability, extensibility, and testability.

 The system answers domain-specific technical questions using curated knowledge sources while minimizing hallucinations through a verifier-driven feedback loop.